gregcotech007/paintanddecorate/README.md

 ### Realtime User Experience

 The user accessed the website from their mobile Android device.
-The found it easy to link through the pages and the content was correctly displayed to the screen.
+They found it easy to navigate through the pages and the content was correctly linked and displayed to the screen.

 The user clicked on each of the links that corresponded to the hamburger menu navigation, which consisted of 4 pages: Home, About, Gallery & Services.

-The user found the colour scheme used was easy on the eye and the quality of the images on the gallery were of a high quality.
+The user found the colour scheme was easy on the eye and the quality of the images on the gallery were of a high quality.

 ### Realtime User Suggestions